MicrosoftDocs/learn/learn-pr/advocates/node-intro/includes/6-updating.md

 ## Update approach

-How do we approach this as Node.js developers?
+How do we approach updating as Node.js developers?
 We can communicate to Node.js what behavior we want.
-We want to think about this in terms of risk.
+We want to think about updating in terms of risk.
 You could reason like this:

 - **Upgrade major version**, I'm ok to update to the latest major version as soon as it's out then I accept the fact that I might need to change code on my end.
 - **Minor version**, I'm ok with a new feature being added.
 I'm not ok with code that breaks.